MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 > [!NOTE]
 > Make sure the device is now booting from the eMMC memory by entering the BIOS setup again and switching the Boot Drive order to load from the Hard Drive instead of from the USB Drive.

-### Connecting to a network

-#### Wired connection
-If your device comes with an Ethernet port or USB Ethernet adapter support to enable a wired connection, attach an Ethernet cable to connect it to your network.

-#### Wireless connection
-If your device supports Wi-Fi connectivity and you've connected a display to it, you'll need to:

-1. Go into your default application and click the settings button next to the clock.
-2. On the settings page, select _Network and Wi-Fi_.
-3. Your device will begin scanning for wireless networks.
-4. Once your network appears in this list, select it and click _Connect_.

-If you haven't connected and display and would like to connect via Wi-Fi, you'll need to:

-1. Go to the IoT Dashboard and click on *My Devices*.
-2. Find your unconfigured board from the list.
-Its name will begin with "AJ_"... (e.g. AJ_58EA6C68).
-If you don't see your board appear after a few minutes, try rebooting your board.
-3. Click on *Configure Device* and enter your network credentials.
-This will connect your board to the network.

-> [!NOTE]
-> Wifi on your computer will need to be turned on in order to find other networks.

-### Connecting to Windows Device Portal

-Use the [Windows Device Portal](../../manage-your-device/DevicePortal.md) to connect your device through a web browser.
-The device portal makes valuable configuration and device management capabilities available.

 ## Flashing with eMMC (for Up Squared, other Intel devices)